Your LLM Agent's Tool Calls Are Uncompensated Transactions

 Akash Moorching, April 2026

-The code you're writing today
+The code we all end up writing

 const completedSteps: Array<{ tool: string; result: any }> = [];